-Here are some questions I asked myself before launching my successful startup while paying off student loans—and you should too.
+Here are some questions to consider before launching your successful startup while paying off student loans:

 1. Can you lower your student loan payments?

-I wish I’d known about income-driven repayment when I was living at home and making the most of unemployment checks.
-These Department of Education programs help you manage your federal student loans by capping your payments at a percentage of your discretionary income.
+The Department of Education offers programs that help college graduates manage federal student loans by limiting their payments at a percentage of their discretionary income.

 Federal loan consolidation